riddhi-jain/DSAready/README.md

 # **Overview**

-This project is an initiation to cover some good Data Structures and Algorithms related problems.
+This is a beginner-friendly project that aims to create a problem-set for various Data Structures and Algorithms.
 Being a programmer, practising on as many problems as possible is a must to hone your DSA knowledge.
 This is a try to create a repo that contains some good (basic - advanced level) questions with most efficient approaches.
 I aim to achieve this collaboratively, so feel free to contribute 😊

 # **Guidelines to be followed:**